knix-microfunctions/knix/deploy/ansible/README.md

     <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>

 ## Prerequisites: on target machines

+Note: The following steps should be handled by the init_once.yaml during the installation process.
+If you find something wrong or missing, please consider opening an issue on [GitHub](https://github.com/knix-microfunctions/knix) and/or letting us know in our [Slack workspace](https://knix.slack.com).
+Thank you!

 1. You can ssh into the target machines/VMs without a password.
 If not then run (on host machine):